alice-bot/alice/README.md

 _"Who are YOU?" said the Caterpillar.
 This was not an encouraging opening for conversation.
 Alice replied, rather shyly, "I—I hardly know, sir, just at present—at least I know who I WAS when I got up this morning, but I think I must have been changed several times since then."_

-Some breaking changes have been introduced in version [0.2.0].
-Please see the [wiki page] for more info.

 __Anyone running Alice 0.3 or higher is highly encouraged to move to [0.3.6] ASAP.
 Version [0.3.6] will save the state data in Redis as JSON, whereas the previous versions were simply converting the elixir into a string.
 This had some limitations, namely only supporting 50 key-value pairs before producing an unparsable string with a "..." in it.
 Version [0.3.6] will also migrate your existing state to use JSON, so there’s no going back after upgrading.
 This change should not affect handler so it is not a breaking change.__

 For an example bot, see the [Active Alice] bot.
 For an example